Writing a Bulletproof Disclaimer for YouTube Videos

 This notice by Nik the Booksmith includes examples of what is considered “fair use” under federal law.

-They also include a copyright notice under each one of their videos in the goal of protecting their own work:
+They also include a copyright notice under each one of their videos with the goal of protecting their own work:

 This is good practice to both protect your rights as well as make it clear that you do not intend to infringe anyone else’s copyright as you deem to be making fair use of their work.